Customer Centricity

 Personal Profile

-Ms. Dickson has experience in consultancy, healthcare, technology, FMCG and the public sector.
-She has worked with numerous research projects for over 20 years and is passionate about understanding customer behavior, turning insights into clear strategies.
+Ms. Dickson has experience in consultancy, healthcare, technology, FMCG, and the public sector.
+She has worked on numerous strategic research projects for over 20 years and is passionate about understanding customer behavior, turning insights into clear strategies.
+Ms. Dickson is highly regarded for her collaborative approach, which encourages open dialogue and teamwork.
+Her commitment to achieving excellence in every project she undertakes makes her a trusted partner for clients seeking to enhance their strategic positioning and decision-making.

 She has a Master of Science in Business Administration, specializing in Marketing.
-In addition, she has completed a number of other training programs such as Cognitive Science, Project Management Professional Certification Program and Digital Marketing.
+In addition, she has completed several other training programs such as Cognitive Science, Project Management Professional Certification Program, and Digital Marketing.

-To request further information about Ms. Dickinson through Appleton Greene, please Click Here.
+To request further information about Ms. Dickson through Appleton Greene, please Click Here.

 (CLP) Programs